William Lloyd Garrison Williams

-William Lloyd Garrison Williams (3 October 1888 - 31 January 1976) was an American-Canadian Quaker and mathematician, known for the founding of the Canadian Mathematical Society and overseeing Elbert Frank Cox's doctorate in mathematics.
+William Lloyd Garrison Williams (October 3, 1888 – January 31, 1976) was an American-Canadian Quaker and mathematician, known for the founding of the Canadian Mathematical Society and overseeing Elbert Frank Cox's doctorate in mathematics.

 Personal life

 Williams was born in Friendship, Kansas to Amanda Dunreath Truex and Nathan Williams.
-After the death of his mother, he was taken in by his father's first wife's family, the Tominsons, in Indiana.
+After the death of his mother, he was taken in by his father's first wife's family, the Tomlinsons in Indiana.

 Williams married Anne Skyes, a pianist from Cincinnati, in 1917.
 Together, they had two daughters, Hester and mathematician Christine Ayoub.

 Academic career

 After attending the Quaker Academy, Williams taught in North Dakota.
 He then studied Classics at Haverford.
 Subsequently, he was awarded a Rhodes Scholarship, where he studied mathematics at Oxford from 1910 to 1913.
 Once obtaining an M.A. he took on a faculty position at the Miami University.
 During the summers, he did Ph.D. work at the University of Chicago.
 He wrote his Ph.D. on Fundamental Systems of Formal Modular Seminvariants of the Binary Cubic, published in 1920.
 He then taught briefly at Gettysburg College and William and Mary, before relocating to Cornell.

 In 1924, Williams moved again, this time to teach at McGill, to develop their graduate program.
 He remained there until his retirement in 1954.
 He was awarded honorary degrees by the University of Montreal, University of Manitoba, Dalhousie University, and Mount Allison University.